-In the reactivity series, copper, gold, and silver are at the bottom and hence least reactive.
+In the reactivity series, copper, gold, and silver are at the bottom and hence are least reactive.
 These metals are known as noble metals.
-Potassium is at the top of the series and hence most reactive.
+Potassium is at the top of the series and hence is most reactive.

 Reactivity of some metals are given in descending order

 K > Na > Ca > Mg > Al > Zn > Fe > Pb > Cu

 Reaction of metals with solution of other metal salt is displacement reaction.
 In this reaction more reactive metal displace the less reactive metal from its salt.